 The guiding light of graphic design is communication.
 Graphic designers communicate information, text, images and a range of other content in the purpose of facilitating understanding.
-At the Iceland Academy of the Arts, studies in visual communication aim to both strengthen the wider profession, as well as encourage students to take care of their environment and society – looking towards the future.
+At the Iceland University of the Arts, studies in visual communication aim to both strengthen the wider profession, as well as encourage students to take care of their environment and society – looking towards the future.
 To achieve this, students make use of both modern and historical technology.
 They explore a range of media and are advised to be conscious of the context within which they work.
 Students are pushed to think creatively and encouraged to understand their subject, to not become stuck in technical limitations or traditions.

 Graphic design is built on an ancient foundation of writing, type, illustration and print but in the 20th century these elements have entered a diverse interplay of creative and organised approaches to communicating messages.
 Academic practice is of the essence in all work within the academy, both for staff and students, in order to promote professional practice and clearer communication of content, ideas and thoughts.